szogyenyid/szogyenyid.github.io/_posts/2023-08-23-local-env-with-tilt.md

 ## Introduction

 Kubernetes has become a foundational technology for managing containerized applications, offering scalability and flexibility.
-However, local development environments that mirror the intricacies of a production K8s cluster can be intricate to set up.
+However, local development environments that mirror the intricacies of a production K8s cluster can be challenging to set up.
 This is where Tilt comes in.

 Tilt is a valuable tool that simplifies development by automating application deployment on Kubernetes, fostering faster iteration and testing.
 This guide delves into the process of establishing a local development environment using Tilt and Kubernetes.
 By embracing this approach, developers can work more effectively, validate changes quickly, and ensure smoother transitions from development to production.
-Join us in exploring the synergies of Tilt and Kubernetes for a seamless local development experience.
+Join me in exploring the synergies of Tilt and Kubernetes for a seamless local development experience.

 ## Prerequisites